Artiprocher/sd-webui-fastblend/README.md

 6. Go to "Installed" tab, click "Check for updates", and then click "Apply and restart UI".
 7. Enjoy the coherent and fluent videos!

+**If you used a previous version of FastBlend, you need to clean the `ui-config.json` before you use the new version.
+The file `ui-config.json` is in the root directory of webui, please remove the lines that starts with `extension_FastBlend` or directly remove all lines (It's OK.
+Don't be afraid.).**

 ## Example

 ### Blend